Urkesh: History

+Early Bronze IVA

+Akkadian period

 Urkesh is the only third millennium site that can be securely associated with the Hurrians.
 Throughout the Bronze Age, the city was a major Hurrian center.
 Seal inscriptions give evidence for a city ruler with the Hurrian name of Tupkish, and his queen with the Akkadian name of Uqnitum.
 Tupkish, who ruled during the ascendancy of the Akkadian Empire, assumed the title of "king of Urkesh and Nagar".
 The king was known by the title of endan, meaning king in Hurrian.

 Urkesh was an ally of the Akkadian Empire through what is believed to have been a dynastic marriage tradition.
 Tar'am-Agade, the daughter of the Akkadian king, Naram-Sin, is believed to have been married to the king of Urkesh.

+Middle Bronze IIA

+Zimri-Lim of Mari

-During the early second millennium BC the city passed into the hands of the rulers of Mari, a city a few hundred miles to the south.
+During the second millennium BC the city passed into the hands of the rulers of Mari, a city a few hundred miles to the south.
 The king of Urkesh became a vassal (and apparently an appointee) of Mari.
 The people of Urkesh evidently resented this, as the royal archives at Mari provide evidence of their strong resistance; in one letter, the king of Mari tells his Urkesh counterpart that "I did not know that the sons of your city hate you on my account.
 But you are mine, even if the city of Urkesh is not."

+Late Bronze II

+Mitanni period

 In the middle of the millennium, Tell Mozan was the location of a Mitanni religious site.

 The city appears to have been largely abandoned circa 1350 BC, although the reason for this is unknown to archaeologists at this time.